muhammadanasajjad/logicGates/README.md

 ## Contact

-For questions or feature requests, contact: [Your Email or GitHub Profile]
+For questions or feature requests create an issue